tiagobremm/Wind_Calculation/README.md

 # Wind_Calculation
-Calculation of wind direction, U and V components and average wind speed
+Calculation of wind direction, U and V components and average wind speed.

+If you want to adapt the code to another software, make sure he uses the programming language convention: atan2(y,x) needs to return the arctangent of y/x.
+Spreadsheets, including Microsoft Excel, LibreOffice Calc and Google Docs switch the arguments, so that atan2(x,y) is the arctangent of y/x (most details are described in the reference).
+To test it, compute atan2(1,-1).
+If the result is 2.36 radians (135 degrees) you can use these formulas unchanged.

     All speeds must be in m/s
     The direction must be in degrees